DISPATCHES FROM EXOTIC LANDS

 However, bear in mind that certain activities, such as swimming in Devil’s Pool or rafting can only take place when water levels are low, so if these are important to you then it’s worth timing your visit carefully.

-A choice of good travel connections mean that it is easy to combine your visit to Victoria Falls with a number of other great safari destinations including:
+A choice of good travel connections means that it is easy to combine your visit to Victoria Falls with a number of other great safari destinations including:

 Canoeing in the Lower Zambezi

-How do the towns of Victoria Falls and Livingstone compare?
+How Do the Towns of Victoria Falls & Livingstone Compare?

-Victoria Falls is a lively little tourist town just 2km from the Falls.
+Victoria Falls is a lively little tourist town just 2 kilometres from the Falls.
 It has a good selection of shops, restaurants and curio markets all within just a couple of square kilometres of each other so it is easy and safe to explore on foot.

 Both towns have internationally recognised airports that provide good connectivity.